Mental Health

 Here’s My Hope

 I’m here to remind you that you can find the solution.
-Whatever direction your path takes you, listen to the signals, heed the red flags, trust your instinct.
+Whatever direction your path takes you, listen to the signals, heed the red flags, and trust your instinct.

 Diana